chrismytton/gardeners-world-monthly-jobs/README.md

-# Gardener's World monthly jobs
+# Gardener's World monthly jobs :seedling:

 JSON API for the "What to do now" section of the [Gardener's World](https://www.gardenersworld.com/) website.